cz295/cz295.github.io/_projects/bridge.md

 {% include figure.html path="assets/img/oh_001_ca_02.png" title="example image" class="img-fluid rounded z-depth-1" %}
 </div>
 </div>
 Temporal evolution of the interface shape and the thermal field in the simulation with Oh = 0.01, Ca = 0.2 and Pr = 5.
-Thermocapillary flow along the interface is strong in this example, preventing the thining of the liquid bridge in the warmer end, and it separates the liquid bridge into two parts without satellites droplets.
+Thermocapillary flow along the interface is strong in this example, preventing the thinning of the liquid bridge in the warmer end, and it separates the liquid bridge into two parts without satellites droplets.
 </div>

 <div class="caption">